TD Securities Boosts First Quantum Minerals Ltd. (FM.TO) (TSE:FM) Price Target to C$20.00

-First Quantum Minerals Ltd. (FM.TO) (TSE:FM) had its price objective boosted by TD Securities from C$19.00 to C$20.00 in a research report released on Thursday morning, BayStreet.CA reports.
-They currently have a buy rating on the stock.
+First Quantum Minerals Ltd. (FM.TO) (TSE:FM) had its price target raised by TD Securities from C$19.00 to C$20.00 in a research note issued to investors on Thursday, BayStreet.CA reports.
+The brokerage currently has a buy rating on the stock.

-A number of other analysts have also recently commented on FM.
-Canaccord Genuity dropped their price target on First Quantum Minerals Ltd. (FM.TO) from C$18.00 to C$17.00 in a research report on Wednesday, October 14th.
-BMO Capital Markets boosted their price target on First Quantum Minerals Ltd. (FM.TO) from C$14.75 to C$17.50 in a research report on Wednesday, September 30th.
-Scotiabank boosted their price target on First Quantum Minerals Ltd. (FM.TO) from C$15.00 to C$17.00 in a research report on Tuesday, October 13th.
-CIBC boosted their price target on First Quantum Minerals Ltd. (FM.TO) from C$10.00 to C$15.00 in a research report on Wednesday, July 15th.
-Finally, Morgan Stanley boosted their price target on First Quantum Minerals Ltd. (FM.TO) from C$13.00 to C$18.00 in a research report on Thursday, September 24th.
-Four analysts have rated the stock with a hold rating and seven have issued a buy rating to the company’s stock.
-The company currently has a consensus rating of Buy and a consensus target price of C$16.24.
+Other analysts also recently issued research reports about the company.
+BMO Capital Markets lifted their target price on First Quantum Minerals Ltd. (FM.TO) from C$14.75 to C$17.50 in a research note on Wednesday, September 30th.
+CIBC boosted their target price on shares of First Quantum Minerals Ltd. (FM.TO) from C$10.00 to C$15.00 in a report on Wednesday, July 15th.
+Morgan Stanley upped their target price on shares of First Quantum Minerals Ltd. (FM.TO) from C$13.00 to C$18.00 in a research report on Thursday, September 24th.
+Royal Bank of Canada reiterated an outperform rating and issued a C$16.00 price target on shares of First Quantum Minerals Ltd. (FM.TO) in a research note on Wednesday, September 16th.
+Finally, National Bank Financial raised their price objective on First Quantum Minerals Ltd. (FM.TO) from C$16.75 to C$18.50 and gave the company an outperform rating in a research report on Wednesday, September 23rd.
+Four analysts have rated the stock with a hold rating and seven have assigned a buy rating to the stock.
+The stock presently has a consensus rating of Buy and a consensus target price of C$16.24.

 First Quantum Minerals Ltd. engages in the exploration, development, and production of mineral properties.
 It primarily explores for copper, nickel, gold, and zinc ores, as well as produces acid.
 The company operates mines, including the Ravensthorpe nickel and cobalt mine in Australia; the Kansanshi copper-gold mine and copper smelter in Zambia; the Sentinel copper operation in North Western Province of Zambia; the Guelb Moghrein copper-gold mine in Mauritania; the Ãayeli copper-zinc mine in Turkey; the Las Cruces copper mine in Spain; and the PyhÃ¤salmi copper, pyrite, zinc mine in Finland.